-In the context of transportation of goods, autonomous vehicles are considered today as a solution for seaports or other large platforms3.
-However, in real applications, many unexpected events like failure of a vehicle or presence of obstacles on the road can arise and needs to be managed.
-Such events can generate local congestions, and then, if they persist, global phenomena and complex traffic congestions (such as traffic jams).
-We explore solutions to avoid such undesirable emergent behaviors by exploring local rules for coordinating agents (vehicles).
+In real-world multi-agent systems, as in the context of the automatic transportation of goods, autonomous vehicles can face unexpected events like the failure of a vehicle, the presence of obstacles on the road, etc. Such events can generate first local congestions, and then, if they persist, global phenomena and complex traffic congestions (such as traffic jams).
+We aim at avoiding such undesirable emergent behaviors by exploring local rules for coordinating agents (vehicles).
 We want to manage conflicts at the local level, when they appear, to allow a quick (real-time) regulation, i.e., without requiring to re-plan the routes of all involved agents.

-Re-planning [11] is not adapted to large multi-agent systems due to its combinatorial complexity.
+Re-planning [1] is not adapted to large multi-agent systems due to its combinatorial complexity.
 To avoid such a limitation, we are looking for reactive behaviors allowing to minimize delays and, if possible, to repair the plans.

-Our approach relies on cooperative behaviors, based on reactive local coordination in multi-agent systems [3, 15].
+Our approach relies on cooperative behaviors, based on reactive local coordination in multi-agent systems [2], [3].
 Coordination is obtained from simple interactions between neighboring agents, using perceptions and little or no communication.
 Such assumptions allow to react to conflicts in real time.
-As examples of successful uses of local reactive coordination, we can mention [15] for multi-robot/flight avoidance, and [9, 13] for multi-robot navigation conflict solving.
+As examples of successful uses of local reactive coordination, we can mention [4] for the navigation of large sets of agents (flocking), [3] for multi-robot/flight avoidance, and [5], [6] for multi-robot navigation conflict solving.